imankulov/pickle-compat/README.md

 True
 ```

-It also works for Python2, so we shouldn't care much about the backward compatibility.
+It also works for Python 2, so we shouldn't care much about the backward compatibility.

-Now, how Python3 decodes `BINSTRING` opcodes?
-From the first example, we can see that a string in Python2 is now a Unicode object in Python3.
+Now, how Python 3 decodes `BINSTRING` opcodes?
+From the first example, we can see that a string in Python 2 is now a Unicode object in Python 3.
 In other words, the pickler tries to convert bytes to Unicode.

 ```bash
 $ python2 -c 'import pickle; print pickle.dumps("Hello world")' | python3 -c 'import pickle, sys; print(repr(pickle.load(sys.stdin.buffer)))'